multivendorx/woocommerce-catalog-enquiry/readme.txt

 * Create custom enquiry button text
 * Use Add to cart with Catalog mode

-For more information or to go pro, [visit our plugin website](https://wc-marketplace.com/product/woocommerce-catalog-enquiry-pro/ "WooCommerce Catalog Enquiry Pro")
+For more information or to go pro, [visit our plugin website](https://wc-marketplace.com/product/woocommerce-catalog-enquiry-pro/ "WC Catalog Enquiry Pro")

 We are adding new features as you are reading.
 So if your required feature is currently not available, feel free to request in the support forum.

 = Compatibility =
-* WooCommerce 3.0+
+* WooCommerce 3.6+
-* WordPress 4.2+
+* WordPress 4.4+
 * WC Marketplace - [demo](http://wcmpdemos.com/addon/wcmp_catalog_enquiry/my-account/ "Vendor - Marketplace Catalog Mode")
 * The theme should be WooCommerce standards compliant.
 * WPML compatible